alex-petrenko/sample-factory/docs/10-huggingface/huggingface.md

 - `-r`: The repo_id to save on HF Hub.
 This is the same as `hf_repository` in the enjoy script and must be in the form `<hf_username>/<hf_repo_name>`

 - `-d`: The full path to your experiment directory to upload

+The optional arguments of `--train_script` and `--enjoy_script` can also be used.
+See the above section for more details